Alexandre Texier: Europe

-After his second season with Kalpa, in which he led the team with 41 points in 55 games, Texier was assigned to the Blue Jackets' American Hockey League (AHL) affiliate, the Cleveland Monsters.
-He played seven games for the Monsters, scoring seven points, before the Blue Jackets recalled him.
-Texier made his NHL debut on 5 April 2019 against the New York Rangers.
-He scored his first NHL goal the following night against the Ottawa Senators in the team's final regular season game on 6 April.
-He scored his first playoff goal against the Tampa Bay Lightning in game four of the Blue Jackets' first-round playoff series on 16 April.
+North America

-Texier holding control of the puck during a game in 2024.
+Following his second season with Kalpa, in which he led the team with 41 points in 55 games and captured the 2018 Spengler Cup, Texier was assigned to the Blue Jackets' American Hockey League (AHL) affiliate, the Cleveland Monsters.
+He appeared in seven games for the Monsters, scoring seven points, before being recalled by the Blue Jackets.
+On 5 April 2019, Texier made his NHL debut against the New York Rangers, and scored his first NHL goal the following night against the Ottawa Senators.
+He then registered his first career playoff goal against the Tampa Bay Lightning in game four of the Blue Jackets' ensuing first-round playoff series on 16 April.

-During his first full season in the NHL, Texier suffered a lumbar stress fracture that limited him to playing in only 36 games played during the 2019–20 season.
-Texier finished with six goals and seven assists in the regular season.
-Returning to the Blue Jackets for the NHL's return-to-play and playoffs, Texier registered four assists in 10 postseason games.
+During his first full campaign in the NHL, Texier suffered a lumbar stress fracture that limited him to only 36 games played during the 2019–20 season.
+Collecting six goals and seven assists over the course of the regular season, he likewise contributed four assists in 10 postseason games.

-With the following 2020–21 season delayed due to the COVID-19 pandemic, Texier was originally loaned to join his former Finnish club, KalPa, on 8 September 2020.
-Due to personal reasons, he opted to cancel his loan and return on loan to hometown club Brûleurs de Loups of the Ligue Magnus until the resumption of the NHL on 5 October 2020.
+With the 2020–21 season delayed due to the COVID-19 pandemic, Texier was originally loaned to join his former Finnish club, KalPa, on 8 September 2020.
+Due to personal reasons however, he opted to cancel his loan and return to hometown club Brûleurs de Loups until the resumption of league play on 5 October 2020.
+On 28 January 2021, Texier used a rare offensive poke check to score the game winning shootout goal in a 3–2 win over the Florida Panthers.
+The move, which he has used on other occasions, has been nicknamed "The French Poke".